 - One of the major advantages of becoming a paralegal is that it requires less time and money investment.

-- Paralegals have better work life balance and they have fixed and more practical work schedules.
+- Paralegals have better work-life balance and they have fixed and more practical work schedules.

 - Paralegals usually don’t have to suffer from the debit of law school or bar association.